Get the

 RoboKiller users have reported receiving spam

-calls from this number
+calls and texts from this number

 Negative